Designations Congruent with Things: Chapter 23

 The kids hiss in edgeless discontent.

-“I’m going to turn on a light,” Hermann says.
+“I’ll turn on a light,” Hermann says.

-This is time number four, and it is unambiguously the best because when not mixed with horror or skepticism, Newt finds Gottliebian absolute astonishment to be ridiculously endearing.
+This is time number four, and it is unambiguously the best because when not mixed with horror or skepticism, Newt finds Gottliebian astonishment to be ridiculously endearing.

 “What?” he says, in his most perfect approximation of absent-minded innocence, pure as unsplit light.
 “What’s that look?”